Cross-Modality Neuroimage Synthesis: A Survey: Methods

-In Fig.~\ref{fig:mcmtgan}, the unpaired source modality and the target modality neuroimages are fed into the modality specific feature encoder.
-The authors in~\cite{Huang2020MCMTGANMC} utilize extended multi-kernel maximum distance to calculate the distance of features from different modalities.
-If the distance of features is closer than certain threshold value, MCMTGAN~\cite{Huang2020MCMTGANMC} aligns them as the paired feature points and constructs a common feature space.
-In the inference phase, the new unpaired source modality is fed into the modality specific feature encoder to obtain the reference feature point.
-Then MCMTGAN seek the paired feature points from the common feature space.
+In Fig.~\ref{fig:mcmtgan}, the unpaired source modality and the target modality neuroimages are fed into the modality-specific feature encoder. \zz{Inspired by~\cite{qin2022joint}, which is the promising work to seek a shared semantic representation but fully preserve the discriminative modal-specific features,} the authors in~\cite{Huang2020MCMTGANMC} utilize extended multi-kernel maximum distance to calculate the distance of features from different modalities.
+If the distance of features is smaller than a particular threshold, MCMTGAN~\cite{Huang2020MCMTGANMC} aligns them as paired feature points and constructs a common feature space, \zz{which adopts the idea from Zhang~\textit{et al.}~\cite{zhang2022modality}}.
+In the inference phase, the new unpaired source modality is fed into the modality-specific feature encoder to obtain the reference feature point.
+Then MCMTGAN seeks the paired feature points of the common feature space.
 The seek feature paired points are fed into the modality-specific generators to synthesize cross-modality neuroimages.
-Yu~\textit{et al.}~\cite{Yu2021MouseGANGM} provide a similar work with the method shown in~\cite{Huang2020MCMTGANMC}.
+Yu~\textit{et al.}~\cite{Yu2021MouseGANGM} present a similar work with the method shown in~\cite{Huang2020MCMTGANMC}.
 However, the authors pay more attention to the mouse brain dataset.
 Chen~\textit{et al.}~\cite{Chen2020UnsupervisedBC} propose a more concise idea, i.e., the source modality and the target modality share their feature encoder.
-Jiao~\textit{et al.}~\cite{Jiao2020SelfSupervisedUT} also extract the feature and map them into the common space from different modalities.
-Moreover, the author in~\cite{Jiao2020SelfSupervisedUT} design a new cross-modal attention module for fusion and propagation.
-Zeng~\textit{et al.}~\cite{Zeng2019HybridGA} use two models, one of which is the 3D generator network and the other is the 2D discriminator.
-The authors utilize the result from the 2D discriminator treated as a weak label to supervise the 3D generator, such that the output of the generator can be closer to the output of CT.
-Yang~\textit{et al.}~\cite{Yang2021AUH} design a uniformed generator for MRI synthesis.
-The method is also similar to~\cite{Huang2020MCMTGANMC}, which mainly depends on the common feature space.
+Jiao~\textit{et al.}~\cite{Jiao2020SelfSupervisedUT} also extract and map features into the common space using different modalities.
+Moreover, the authors in~\cite{Jiao2020SelfSupervisedUT} design a new cross-modal attention module for fusion and propagation.
+Zeng~\textit{et al.}~\cite{Zeng2019HybridGA} use two models; one of which is the 3D generator network, and the other is the 2D discriminator.
+The authors utilize the result from the 2D discriminator treated as a weak label to supervise the 3D generator, such that the generator's output can be closer to the output of CT.
+Yang~\textit{et al.}~\cite{Yang2021AUH} design a unified generator for MRI synthesis.
+The method is also similar to~\cite{Huang2020MCMTGANMC}, which depends mainly on the common feature space.
 Yang~\textit{et al.}~\cite{Yang2020UnsupervisedMS} also borrow the concept of the common feature space and design a module to make the features from various modalities closer.
-Tomar~\textit{et al.}~\cite{Tomar2021SelfAttentiveSA} develop a learnable self-attentive spatial normalization with a GAN, which can greatly improve the generator's performance.
-He~\textit{et al.}~\cite{He2021AutoencoderBS} treat the synthesis problem as the domain generalization problem.
-The performance of the generator on the unseen target modality cannot be guaranteed due to the domain shift problems.
+Tomar~\textit{et al.}~\cite{Tomar2021SelfAttentiveSA} develop a learnable self-attentive spatial normalization with a GAN, which can significantly improve the generator's performance.
+He~\textit{et al.}~\cite{He2021AutoencoderBS} treat the synthesis problem as a domain generalization problem.
+The generator's performance on the unseen target modality cannot be guaranteed due to domain-shift problems.